Portugal Golden Visa

 Is Portugal Golden Visa ending?

 No, the Portugal Golden Visa is not ending.
-It did, however, go through a change in late 2023.
+It did, however, go through various changes throughout the years.
 According to the Portuguese Parliament’s ‘Mais Habitaçao’ proposal, applicants are no longer allowed to apply for a Golden Visa in Portugal through real estate acquisition, capital transfer, or through investment into funds that have direct or indirect real estate ties.
 Other investment methods, such as investing 500,000€ in a non-real estate related fund, continue.

 How long can I stay in Portugal without a visa?